icyguider/icyguider.github.io/_posts/2022-01-03-Convert-CSharp-Tools-To-PowerShell.md

 This was accomplished by using "+++" in place of spaces when supplying the program an argument that contains spaces, so that our program keeps it all as one parameter.
 This is a bit hacky and probably a bit confusing, but hopefully the demonstration and code comments can help you understand.
 See the below code that was added after the line which loads our program into memory.

  **DISCLAIMER: There is probably a MUCH better way to do this.
-Please feel free to implement a better solution.
-I couldn't find anything online so this is what I came up with.**
+Please feel free to implement a better solution.**

 ```PowerShell
 $Commands2 = $Commands.Split(" ") # Split the supplied parameters which are separated by a space